kctyler2022/kctyler.github.io/README.md

-# thewizardofaws.github.io

-The Wizard of AWS
+# The Wizard of AWS

-Welcome to the repository for The Wizard of AWS!
-This project is designed to grow my personal brand as an AWS evangelist, featuring a blog, podcast, and more.
-The website is hosted on AWS as a serverless static website.
+Welcome to the GitHub repository for The Wizard of AWS website.
+This site serves as a hub for AWS expertise, DevOps insights, and cloud innovation.

-Table of Contents
-Project Overview
-Tech Stack
+## About Me

+I'm KC Tyler, a Senior DevOps Engineer specializing in AWS cloud architecture, Python, Terraform, and cloud migrations.
+As the leader of the AWS Utah User Group, I'm passionate about AWS evangelism and focus on distributed systems, serverless solutions, and generative AI.

-Folder Structure
+## Website Structure
-Getting Started
-Deployment
-Contributing
-License
-Project Overview
-AWS Architect Adventures is a personal website that includes:

-Home Page: An overview of the latest blog posts and podcast episodes.
-Podcast Page: A list of podcast episodes with descriptions and links.
-Blog Page: A collection of blog posts with summaries and links.
-AWS Utah Page: Information about the AWS Utah user group.
-Resume Page: My professional resume and career highlights.
-The website is designed to be fully serverless, leveraging various AWS services for hosting, content delivery, and more.

-Tech Stack
-Frontend: HTML, CSS, JavaScript
-Backend: AWS Lambda (for content processing)
-Hosting: Amazon S3, Amazon CloudFront
-CI/CD: AWS Amplify, AWS CodePipeline, AWS CodeBuild
-Others: AWS Route 53 (DNS), AWS Certificate Manager (SSL/TLS) Folder Structure thewizardofaws.github.io/
+thewizardofaws.github.io/
 │
 ├── _config.yml